Ronningen/Ronningen/README.md

 ### Hi there 👋 My name is Stefan
 - 🏫 I am currently a sophomore at Moscow Institute of Physics and Technologies, Department of General and Applied Physics.
 My major is The Theory of Fundamental Interactions and Quantum Gravity.
 However I am pretty like programming too
-- 🚲 I am currently learning numerical simulation technics with c++ and visualisation with python and ParaView
+- 🚲 I am currently learning numerical simulation technics with C++ and visualisation with Python and ParaView
 - ⚡ Fun fact: initially I was studying C# backend and databases, but know I am thinking about doing data analysis for a living
 - 👯 In addition, I am looking to collaborate on 2D game development, espessialy I am thrilled with pixelart games.
 I am interested in Unity, Godot or self-written engines, but I am still learning
 - 📫 How to reach me: [telegram](https://t.me/m_ailuro) or <ailuro.sm@gmail.com>